DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - Diffie-Hellman
             - ElGamal - The major disadvantage of the ElGamal cryptosystem is that it doubles the length of any message it encrypts.
             - Eliptical Curve Cryptography (ECC) - The elliptic curve cryptosystem requires significantly shorter keys to achieve encryption that would be the same strength as encryption achieved with the RSA encryption algorithm.
 A 3,072-­bit RSA key is cryptographically equivalent to a 256-­bit elliptic curve cryptosystem key.
-        - **Scenario**: If 🅰️ wants to send a message to 🅱️. 🅰️ must encrypt the message using 🅱️’s public key so that 🅱️ can decrypt it using 🅱️ private key.
+        - **Scenario**: If 🅰️ wants to send a message to 🅱️. 🅰️ must encrypt the message using 🅱️’s public key so that only 🅱️ can decrypt it using 🅱️ private key.
 If 🅰️ encrypted the message with his own public key, 🅱️ would need to know 🅰️’s private key to decrypt the message.
 If 🅰️ encrypted it with his own private key, any user could decrypt the message using 🅰️’s freely available public key. 🅰️ could not encrypt the message using 🅱️’s private key because 🅰️ does not have access to it.
 If 🅰️ did, any user could decrypt it using 🅱️’s freely available public key.

 - 3.6.3 Public Key Infrastructure (PKI)
     - **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)